ARIANNA FALBO

 I grew up in Mississauga, Ontario, and I have two cats, Bean and Ghost, and two dogs, Sammy and Porcco (one of whom was named after the main character in this Hayao Miyazaki anime).

 • The Zetetic, Blackwell Companion to Epistemology, 3rd Edition, (Eds.)
-J. Dancy, E. Sosa, M. Steup, and K. Sylvan, Forthcoming.
+J. Dancy, E. Sosa, M. Steup, and K. Sylvan, (2025).

 • Hermeneutical Injustice, Blackwell Companion to Epistemology, 3rd Edition, (Eds.)
-J. Dancy, E. Sosa, M. Steup, and K. Sylvan, Forthcoming.
+J. Dancy, E. Sosa, M. Steup, and K. Sylvan, (2025).

 • Review of The Attitude of Agnosticism, By Avery Archer.
-Mind, Forthcoming.
+Mind, (2025).

 • Inquiry for the Mistaken and Confused, Philosophy and Phenomenological Research, (2024).